Last update: 01/22/2022

-Yes, you can travel to Colombia right now as long as you are not coming from the UK.
+Yes, you can travel to Colombia right now as long as you are not coming from Brazil or the UK.

-Yes, travelers from the UK cannot currently enter Colombia.
+Yes, travelers from Brazil or the UK cannot currently enter Colombia.

 Yes, you must have proof of a negative PCR test result within 96 hours of your departure to travel to Colombia.

 Yes, certain cities have implemented their own curfew rules, so be sure to check the rules for the cities you are traveling to.